Vassili Poyarkov

+Life

 The Russian expansion into Siberia began with the conquest of the Khanate of Sibir in 1582.
 By 1639 they reached the Pacific 65 miles southeast of the mouth of the Ulya River.
 East of the Yenisei River there was little land fit for agriculture, except Dauria, the land between the Stanovoy Mountains and the Amur River which was nominally controlled by China.
 Poyarkov was sent to explore this land.